My adventure of becoming a furniture designer is a tale of mystery.

 He was a bit crazy and reckless in business which rubbed off on me to take crazy risks too, as if we were being foolish together.
 Without him, the force behind me to live life daringly was gone.
 I retreated into a shell, healing myself so thoroughly so that I feel safe to risk again.

-My sketches are still sleeping two–dimensionally on my pages or on my computer screen, invisible to the world.
-I feel as if my heart is still locked away from those who I most want to connect with through my furniture—because I can’t share my genius until the products are ready to market.
+As I reflect on giving myself a second chance, I feel my heart calling me back home to my furniture.
+My sketches await their turn, resting peacefully inside my sketchbooks and computer.
+Though they’re invisible to the world still, I no longer feel as if my heart is locked away from those who I most want to connect with.
+I can still share my heart in other ways until my products are ready to market.

 The biggest challenge for me with switching to a product–based business was the amount of time, resources, and partnership needed to get something started.
 I couldn’t be a lone wolf here as I’ve always been.
 Everything was about alignment, divine timing, and divine partnership.